Fiona Travels from Asia

 Me taking a rest while climbing up Hang Mua Viewpoint

 In this blog post, I’ve gathered opinions from ten locals about 14+ unmissable day trips from Hanoi.
-Whether you’re interested in nature, culture or the ocean, or just getting away from the hustles and bustles of Hanoi for a day, there’s definitely something from this list for you.
+Whether you’re interested in nature, culture, or the ocean, or just getting away from the hustles and bustles of Hanoi for a day, there’s something from this list for you.

 Trust me, I’ve been to some lame places before, but these amazing day trips from Hanoi recommended by the locals themselves will not disappoint!
 I’ve also divided them into 3 categories for your ease of skimming: Nature lovers, Beach people, and Culture enthusiasts.
 Let’s see what they are!